adambard/learnxinyminutes-docs/hcl.html.markdown

   count = count(local.list)
   bucket_prefix = "${local.list[count.index]}-"
 }
-// will create 3 buckets, prefixing with "red-", etc and followed by
+// will create 3 buckets, prefixed with "red-", etc. and followed by
 // a unique identifier.
 Some resources will automatically generate
-// random name if not specified.
+// a random name if not specified.
 The actual name of the resource
-// (or bucket in my example) can be referenced as attribute
+// (or bucket in this example) can be referenced as attributes

 output "red-bucket-name" {
   value = aws_s3_bucket.badly-coloured-bucket[0].bucket
 }

-// note that bucket resource id will be "aws_s3_bucket.badly-coloured-bucket[0]"
+// note that bucket resource ID will be "aws_s3_bucket.badly-coloured-bucket[0]"
-// through to 2, because they are list indexes elements.
+// through to 2, because they are list index elements.
 If you remove "red" from
 // the list, however, it will re-create all the buckets as they would now
-// have new ids.
+// have new IDs.
 A better way is to use for_each

 resource "aws_s3_bucket" "coloured-bucket" {
   // for_each only supports maps and sets